The Anvil (album): Release

 The Anvil was released in March 1982.
 It reached No. 6 on the UK Albums Chart, which was the band's highest ever chart peak in the UK, and was certified "Silver" by the British Phonographic Industry in April 1982.
 The album sparked a brief controversy at the time of its release for being named after New York's famous gay bar/nightclub of the era.

 The album's first single was "The Damned Don't Cry" which was released three weeks ahead of the album and reached No. 11 in the UK Singles Chart.
 The second single released was "Night Train" in June 1982, reaching No. 12.
 The album's title track was remixed and released as a promo single as well as a German-language 12" version ("Der Amboss"), and "Whispers" was also released as a single in Japan (where both it and "Night Train" were used in TDK television commercials).

-The album's front cover photograph was taken by Helmut Newton.
+The album's front cover photograph was taken by Helmut Newton, at a reported cost of £4000.
 The original vinyl release of the album came in an embossed/textured sleeve (considered as deluxe packaging for the time), and a limited number of copies (3,000) came with a free poster of Steve Strange posing with a number of models at the Hôtel George-V in Paris (the poster is an extended shot of the 12" single cover of "The Damned Don't Cry").

 The Anvil was the last Visage record to feature Ultravox frontman Midge Ure, who left the band after its release.
 Commenting on his departure the following year, Ure stated:

 "The trouble with Visage was that there were too many chiefs, six characters all wanting an equal say without putting in an equal amount of work.
 I was doing most of the writing and producing, and we all knew Steve [Strange] was the frontman, but when it became successful, jealousy and the nasty side of the business crept in.
 That was never the way it was intended.